 This post may contain affiliate links.
 Read our disclosure policy here.

-When you wake up to a hot breakfast of crockpot oatmeal with apples and cinnamon, you know it’s going to be a good day!
-For days where you wish breakfast had made itself, the slow cooker comes to the rescue with these creamy, delicious, steel-cut oats.
+For days when you wish breakfast had made itself, the slow cooker comes to the rescue with these creamy, delicious oatmeal with apples.

 Overnight Crockpot Oatmeal

-Crockpot oatmeal might be one of the easiest recipes to make with basic pantry staples for a warm and cozy breakfast that’s good for you.
+Crockpot oatmeal might be one of the easiest recipes for a warm and cozy breakfast that's good for you.
+In this recipe, the apples will cook slowly overnight, and in the morning, you have the most epic apple pie tasting breakfast.
+It’s like my cinnamon apple overnight oats, but even easier!

 Ingredients

-- Granny Smith apples: if you’re cooking the apples with the oats, use firm apples like these that can retain their texture after long cooking.
+To make oatmeal in the slow cooker you’ll need steel-cut oats, milk (or water), vanilla extract, cinnamon, brown sugar, and Granny Smith apples.
+If you're cooking the apples with the oats, use firm apples like these that retain their texture after long cooking.
 You can also add diced apples after cooking the oatmeal or swap them for another fruit.

 How to Make Apple Oatmeal in the Crockpot